-Olympic swimming champ Dana Vollmer and other top competitors are powered to win – without gluten.
-From the Summer 2013 edition of Allergic Living magazine.
+Olympic swimming champ Dana Vollmer and other top athletes are powered to win – without gluten.

 For swimmer Dana Vollmer, it was a long-awaited moment: representing the United States in her first Olympic 100-meter butterfly event.